 The two Nobel Prize medals awarded to Carl and Gerty Cori in 1947 for their groundbreaking medical research have been donated to Washington University in St. Louis by their son, Thomas Cori.
-Two replica medals made from the same cast were also donated, and the replicas are now on permanent display at the Center for History Of Medicine on the sixth floor of Bernard Becker Medical Library.
+Two replica medals made from the same cast were also donated, and the replicas are now on permanent display at The Center for the History of Medicine on the sixth floor of Bernard Becker Medical Library.
 The original medals are stored in the Archives and Rare Books Division on the seventh floor for safekeeping, but are available for viewing upon request.
 The exhibit also features other Nobel Prize-related items as well as instruments used in the Cori Lab.

 The 1947 Nobel Prize in Physiology or Medicine

 In 1947, when the Coris were awarded the Nobel Prize in physiology or medicine, Gerty Cori was the first American woman to win a Nobel Prize in physiology or medicine, and the couple was the third husband-wife team to win Nobel Prizes together.

 Carl and Gerty Cori received their Nobel Prize “for their discovery of the catalytic conversion of glycogen.”
 They shared the prize that year with Bernardo Houssay of Argentina.
 Carl Cori described his research collaboration with his wife in his speech at the Nobel banquet in Stockholm in December 1947: “Our efforts have been largely complementary, and one without the other would not have gone so far as in combination.”